OpsHubProduct/OIM-Documentation/docs/connectors/plm.md

 | Issues with State open                               | `State/Value eq 'OPEN'`                                               | Returns Issues where the `State` field equals `OPEN`                   |
 | Issues created after a date and has certain priority | `IssuePriority/Value eq 'HIGH' and CreatedOn gt 2024-01-01T00:00:00Z` | Returns Issues where priority is `High` and created after `2024-01-01` |

+For more information about query options, see [Windchill PLM's Query Parameters documentation](https://support.ptc.com/help/windchill_rest_services/r2.7/en/#page/windchill_rest_services/examples_WCCG_RESTAPIsSupportedQueryOptions.html#).
 #### Important Notes About Filters

-- **Navigable properties only**: You can only filter on fields that Windchill considers "navigable"
+- **Navigable properties only**: User can only filter on fields that Windchill considers "navigable"
   - Filters on non-navigable properties will either fail or be ignored
 - Check [Windchill PLM's documentation on navigational properties](https://support.ptc.com/help/windchill_rest_services/r2.7/en/#page/windchill_rest_services/WCCG_RESTAPIsConfiguringNavigationalProperties.html) for more details

-For more information about query options, see [Windchill PLM's Query Parameters documentation](https://support.ptc.com/help/windchill_rest_services/r2.7/en/#page/windchill_rest_services/examples_WCCG_RESTAPIsSupportedQueryOptions.html#).

 ### Target Lookup Configuration